 As a Story Teller I offer insight to cultural values and personal ethics to aid people in finding ways to improve their lives.
 The intent of my work is to encourage awaareness of cultural enrichment and protection of the environment.

 My white heritage is enhanced by ancient teachings we all once had.
 I walk a red road in order to better understand the original teachings of all people.
-You are welcome to visit me at Monadnock State Park in Jaffrey, New Hampshire on Mt.
-Monadnock.

 “To be centered is to